 Independent through work

-You may be an independent job seeker if you’ve supported yourself through full time paid work.
+You may be independent if you’ve supported yourself through work.

 Page last updated: 7 December 2020

 This information was printed 29 July 2021 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/abstudy-living-allowance/who-can-get-it/dependent-or-independent/independent-through-work.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.